miller-28/luxaris/luxaris-api/designs/system/design-5-ops.md

 ## 3. Health & System Status

-Not strictly "entities", but part of System context responsibilities.
+Not strictly "entities", but part of System domain responsibilities.

 ### 3.1 Health Endpoint